GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/random_scenario_sampling/random_scenario_sampling.md

 every PTHA18 scenario, but feasible with a random sample containing hundreds or thousands of scenarios.

-This tutorial shows how to randomly sample scenarios from a given source-zone in a manner that is statistically consistent with the PTHA18.
+This tutorial examines a few approaches to randomly sample scenarios from a given source-zone in a manner that is statistically consistent with the PTHA18.
 This means that one can derive quantities of interest (such as the maximum-stage exceedance-rate at a hazard point) from the random scenarios, and the result will be arbitrarily close to the PTHA18 values IF the random sample is sufficiently large.
+In all cases it is the users reponsibility to determine **how large is large enough**, and that the sampling strategy gives stable results for their application.
+In general the adequacy of different methods and sample-sizes will vary case-by-case.

 ## Get the source-zone event data, and some maximum-stage data.
 ---------------------------------------------------------------